workfloworchestrator/lso/docs/source/quickstart.rst

-Quick Start
+Quick start
 ==================

 *This is a quick setup guide for running standalone on your local machine*

-Install the Module
+Install the module
 --------------------

 *One of these should be what you're looking for:*